monsoonmaelstrom/book2/book2.md

 The next day, it’s time for Liam, Henry, Amelia and me to show back up to the war college, and for Liam and me to cross our fingers and hope that he’s right.
 I think he has more faith in his plan than I do, but I’m here with him anyway.
 So maybe I have more faith in Liam than I realize.
 Or maybe I like fire.
 I don’t even know what’s true anymore.

 I’m confused about… everything.
 I’m stuck in a loop waiting for Davy to figure out the key.
 Waiting for Liam to figure out if the situation between me and Peter is tenable.
 Waiting to see if Iverson comes after me.
 Waiting to see if my mother does.
-Waiting to see if I live the day.
+Waiting to see if I live out the day.

 The four of us walk back through the gates and Henry, Amelia and I return to our rooms, while Liam goes to speak with whomever.
 The official story is that Firgasu was sending correspondence as normal and no one knows what happened.
 The world is a mysterious place.
-The delegation that was supposed to come couldn’t because the snow in the pass came early, and they decided the smart move was to not chance the crossing.
+The delegation that was supposed to come couldn’t because the snow in the pass came early, and they decided the smart move was not to chance the crossing.
 They sent a note, but like the others, who knows what happened to it?
 And Lisette died because conditions in the pass were bad, and we weren’t smart and we did chance it.

 It’s the most boring series of the simplest lies, and absolves everyone from wrongdoing.
 It’s so boring that no one should look twice at it, but that doesn’t mean no one will.
 Henry and Amelia will be fine either way.
 They were just along for the ride.
 Liam’s the one who sanctioned everything, and I’m the one who basically did everything else.
 I’m not exactly nervous, more just anticipating the worst and waiting for the axe to fall.